Reminiscences by J Kemp Foster

 There are many St Ives characters mentioned, including Robert Offley, known as Holy Moses.
 He preferred to go about the district preaching for beer, to the neglect of his drover occupation and his poor children.

-Date links to each of Joseph Kemp Foster's Reminiscences are shown at the foot of this article.
+Date links and subjects for each of Joseph Kemp Foster's Reminiscences are at the foot of this article.
+Further down are the full articles.

 Who was Joseph Kemp Foster?